 - Phase 3 – 7 sets x 6 reps (7 minutes)

 - Phase 4 – 6 sets x 7 reps (6 minutes)

 - Phase 5 – 5 sets x 8 reps (5 minutes)

 - Phase 6 – 4 sets x 10 reps (4 minutes)

 Once you can do 4 sets of 10 reps EMOM you should theoretically be able to do 20 pull ups.

-Video Tutorial If You Can’t Do Any Pull Ups
+What If You Can’t Do Any Pull Ups?
+(The Tony Gentilcore Method)

 When Should You Move Onto The Next Phase (& Testing)?